 During the spring or fall, jerkbaits are going to be the best lure you can have in your tackle arsenal.
 It’s important to buy a good variety of jerkbaits in order to better gauge just what fish are willing to bite on a certain day.
 In these milder months, fish will usually hang out in medium depths around 8 to 16 feet.
 Fish in this water column will typically be more apt to bite at a darting bait fish that appears to be wounded or aimlessly swimming through the water.

-Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve down to deep water and escape the extreme temperatures.
+Jerkbaits are much less effective during the summer and winter when fish are more likely to retrieve down to deep water and escape the extreme cold temperatures.
 In most cases, a jerkbait simply isn’t capable of reaching such depth and will be much more productive during the mild months of spring and fall.
 For cold water fishing you may want to consider a deep diving crankbait.

 Jerkbaits are most productive in shallow-water areas of any lake.
 It’s better to stick to areas that are filled with some type of grass or other structure where bass will usually lie in wait for their next meal, or might simply use the shade to escape the sunlight.